hashintel/hash/packages/engine/README.md

 [hCore] currently provides functionality where simulations can apply custom analysis on user-defined metrics.
 The functionality has been ported across to this codebase in the [analysis package](./src/simulation/package/output/packages/analysis), however development is planned to stabilise it.
 As such, this functionality is neither tested, nor considered supported.

+### Logging

+The engine (and CLI) currently logs to both stderr, and to the `./log` directory.
+The latter is machine-parseable JSON-formatted structured logging, while the stderr logs are configurable through the command-line arguments of both binaries (see [CLI Arguments and Options](#cli-arguments-and-options)).

 ## Main Concepts

 Being familiar with running experiments and simulations on the HASH platform will help a lot with understanding the Engine.
 The [docs](https://hash.ai/docs/simulation/?utm_medium=organic&utm_source=github_readme_engine) are also a good place to search for clarification on some terms used below when unclear.